ircdocs/modern-irc/index.md

 The presence of tags is indicated with a single leading 'at sign' character `('@', 0x40)`, which MUST be the first character of the message itself.
 There MUST NOT be any whitespace between this leading character and the list of tags.

-The presence of a prefix is indicated with a single leading colon character `(':', 0x3b)`.
+The presence of a prefix is indicated with a single leading colon character `(':', 0x3a)`.
 If there are no tags it MUST be the first character of the message itself.
 There MUST NOT be any whitespace between this leading character and the prefix

 Most IRC servers limit lines to 512 bytes in length, including the trailing `CR-LF` characters.
 Implementations which include message tags allow an additional 512 bytes for the tags section of a message, including the leading `'@'` and trailing space character.
 There is no provision for continuation message lines.

 The proposed [`LINELEN`](#linelen-parameter) `RPL_ISUPPORT` parameter lets a server specify the maximum allowed length of IRC lines, comprising of both the tags section and the rest of the message.
-However, use of this token is not widespread and is only used in an experimental server right now.
+However, use of this token is not widespread and is only used in an experimental server right now. -->

 ### Wire format in ABNF

-The extracted message is parsed into the components `tags`, `prefix`, `command`, and a list of parameters (`params`).
+Extracted messages are parsed into the components `tags`, `prefix`, `command`, and a list of parameters as described above.
+This section describes the rough ABNF for this message format, as well as extra parsing notes.

-The ABNF representation for this is:
+The rough ABNF representation for an IRC message is:

       message     =  [ "@" tags SPACE ] [ ":" prefix SPACE ] command
                      [ params ] crlf

       tags        =  tag *[ ";" tag ]
       tag         =  key [ "=" value ]
       key         =  [ vendor "/" ] 1*( ALPHA / DIGIT / "-" )
       value       =  *valuechar
-      valuechar   =  %x01-06 / %x08-09 / %x0B-0C / %x0E-1F / %x21-3A / %x3C-FF
-                       ; any octet except NUL, BELL, CR, LF, " " and ";"
+      valuechar   =  <any octet except NUL, BELL, CR, LF, semicolon (`;`) and SPACE>
       vendor      =  hostname

       prefix      =  servername / ( nickname [ [ "!" user ] "@" host ] )

       command     =  1*letter / 3digit

       params      =  *( SPACE middle ) [ SPACE ":" trailing ]

-      nospcrlfcl  =  %x01-09 / %x0B-0C / %x0E-1F / %x21-39 / %x3B-FF
-                       ; any octet except NUL, CR, LF, " " and ":"
+      nospcrlfcl  =  <any octet except NUL, CR, LF, colon (`:`) and SPACE>
       middle      =  nospcrlfcl *( ":" / nospcrlfcl )
       trailing    =  *( ":" / " " / nospcrlfcl )